 Pomegranate Fruit Extract

-Pomegranate is a great source of antioxidants, Vitamin B and C, Ellagic acid, anthocyanins, which help detox the skin and replenish dry and dull skin while balancing skin hydration levels.
+Pomegranate is a great source of antioxidants, vitamins B and C, ellagic acid and anthocyanins, which help detoxify the skin, replenish dry and dull skin and balance the skin's moisture content.

 *Syn: Punica Granatum